molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 # GPU-Accelerated Monte Carlo Simulations for VaR (Value at Risk)

 ## OVERVIEW
-This project implements a **GPU-accelerated Monte Carlo simulation** to estimate **Value at Risk (VaR)**, a critical metric in financial risk management.
-By leveraging **GPU** and **CUDA**, the implementation demonstrates significant performance improvements over traditional CPU-based methods, particularly for large-scale simulations.
+This project implements a **GPU-accelerated Monte Carlo Simulation** to estimate **Value at Risk (VaR)**, a critical metric in financial risk management.
+By leveraging **GPU** and **CUDA** techniques, the implementation demonstrates significant performance improvements over traditional CPU-based methods, particularly for large-scale simulations.

 The project includes:
 - A Monte Carlo simulation framework for financial risk estimation.